AnDreJOO2/WeatherRadar/README.md

 # Summary

-Project was made for learning purposes.
+Project was made to learning purposes.

 I hope it will be useful to you, enjoy :3